Yetenol/Setup-Computer/settings.md

 ## Notif‌ications & actions
-- _Clean up System Tray_
 ```
 ms-settings:notifications
 ```

-> Notifications from apps and other senders
-> - [ ] Snipping Tool
+- [ ] Snipping Tool _# Notifications from apps and other senders_

+- Expand `Additional settings`
   - [ ] Offer suggentions on how I can set up my device
   - [ ] Get tips, tricks and suggestions as you use Windows

 ## Power & sleep